aasmal97/HashicorpVaultSecrets/README.md

 ## Introduction
 Currently, [Hashicorp Vault Secrets](https://developer.hashicorp.com/hcp/docs/vault-secrets) has a direct one-click intergation that links a Github Repo to an app of their choosing.

 However, as highlighted by their [documentation](https://developer.hashicorp.com/hcp/docs/vault-secrets/integrations/github-actions), there are severe limitations, like syncing secrets from a single Hashicorp Cloud Platform project, or syncing to a single organization with the repo.
-In addition, this integration requires the Hashicorp Vault Secrets App to be installed and configured in your repo, which may not be possible if the repo lives in an organization, and you are not an organization owner/admin.
+In addition, this integration requires the Hashicorp Vault Secrets App to be installed and configured in your repo, which may not be possible if the repo lives in an organization, and you are not a Github organization owner/admin.

 This action provides a solution for the aforementioned problems, by using a service principal on your HashiCorp Cloud Platform account, to programmatically access Hashicorp Vault secrets in a Github action runner, and pass them into your workflows.
 ## Configuring a Service Principal